 VEGAN CHOCOLATE CHIP MUFFINS RECIPE

 Who says chocolate and breakfast don't mix?
 These Vegan Chocolate Chip Muffins are a great meal prep breakfast or afternoon snack my kids actually love to eat.
 No more fights before school in our house!

 I've always loved that first fluffy bite of a homemade muffin.
-This easy recipe is on constant rotation at my house — perfectly soft, a little sweet, and full of healthy ingredients.
+This easy recipe is on constant rotation at my house (along with carrot banana muffins and zucchini muffins)— perfectly soft, a little sweet, and full of healthy ingredients.
 They're so light and still moist, you'll never believe they're gluten-free, too!

 INGREDIENTS IN VEGAN CHOCOLATE CHIP MUFFINS

 All purpose flour: You can use gluten-free flour or regular all purpose flour in this recipe.
 I stick with gluten-free all purpose flour in my baking.

 Baking powder: For extra fluffy muffins, baking powder is a must.